Kuga-Satake construction on families of K3 surfaces of Picard rank 14: Background

 Consider the period domain $\DMT$ of $\AMT$, which is the set of weight one Hodge structures on~$\Lambda^{\real}_\RR$.
 Like $\calK_P$, $\DMT$ can be expressed as a Lie group quotient.
-Firstly, we have the following proposition involving the Lie group $\SO^*(2m)$, which can be considered \cite[Proposition 2.89]{harv} as the intersection~$\GL{}_m(\HH) \cap \U(m,m)$. \begin{proposition} The period domain $\DMT$ can be characterised in the following equivalent ways: \begin{enumerate} \item {\em \cite[Section 4]{dk}} as the set of group homomorphisms
+Firstly, we have the following proposition involving the Lie group $\SO^*(2m)$, which can be considered \cite[Proposition 2.89]{harv} as the intersection of the indefinite unitary group $\U(m,m)$ and